tgalimberti/AI-21/README.md

 # AI-21
-Implementations of a variety of optimisation techniques
+University assignments involving implementations of a variety of optimisation techniques.